efossvold/fallout2-save-editor/README.md

 ## Known Issues

+- Not all perks may correctly update stats (most of them will, but I may have overlooked one or two)
-- App does not open with the full window size so you'll have to expand the window by dragging the corners to view the full app.
+- ~~App does not open with the full window size so you'll have to expand the window by dragging the corners to view the full app.~~
-- Quitting the app by clicking on the "Quit" button does not work.
-Just press Cmd+Q
+- ~~Quitting the app by clicking on the "Quit" button does not work.
+Just press Cmd+Q~~
-- When the file modal is open, hover effect is still triggered on the elements underneath the modal.
-No harm done, the modal still works as it should.
+- ~~When the file modal is open, hover effect is still triggered on the elements underneath the modal.
+No harm done, the modal still works as it should.~~

 ## Credits